-Diamonds come in all shapes and sizes.
-When it comes to gems, the rarer, the more expensive the diamond is.
-Their values are based on other factors including clarity and color.
-Red diamonds are among the rarest stones in the world.
-They’re so rare in fact, that it is thought that only 30 true gem quality red diamonds are known to exist.
+Red is the rarest diamond color in the world.
+It's so rare in fact, that it is thought that only 30 true gem quality red diamonds are known to exist.

 About five thousand years ago, diamonds were first mentioned in ancient writings.
 The first diamonds were gathered from alluvial deposits in Indian rivers and streams, and the diamond trade dates from that time.
 Fast forward to 1871, the first year that over one million carats of diamonds were mined.
 While most people associate diamonds with perfectly clear stones, colored diamonds are some of the oldest and most famous diamonds in history.